passaloutre/tqqq/README.md

   - hedging with TMF or SQQQ (see below)
   - simpler moving-average calculations

-  The good news (for making money at least) is that HODLing $1k in TQQQ from 2011 through today (even with the covid drop) earns over $57k.
+  The good news (for making money at least) is that HODLing $1k in TQQQ from beginning of 2011 through end of 2020 (even with the covid drop) earns over $57k.
 Still, the last 10 years have been anomalously good for the NASDAQ, so maybe it's not surprising.

 Update 2021-04-23